Turco-Egyptian Sudan: The 'Turkiyyah'

-'At-Turkiyyah' (التركية) was the general Sudanese term for the period of Egyptian and Turco-Egyptian rule, from the conquest in 1820 until the Mahdist takeover in the 1880s.
+'At-Turkiyyah' (التركية) was the general Sudanese term for the period of Egyptian and Turco-Egyptian rule, from the fall of the Funj Sultanate in 1821 until the Mahdist takeover in the 1880s.
 Meaning both 'Turkish rule' and 'the period of Turkish rule', it designated rule by notionally Turkish-speaking elites or by those they appointed.
 At the top levels of the army and administration this usually meant Turkish-speaking Egyptians, but it also included Albanians, Greeks, Levantine Arabs and others with positions within the Egyptian state of Muhammad Ali and his descendants.
 The term also included Europeans such as Emin Pasha and Charles George Gordon, who were employed in the service of the Khedives of Egypt.
 The 'Turkish connection' was that the Khedives of Egypt were nominal vassals of the Ottoman Empire, so all acts were done, notionally, in the name of the Ottoman Sultan in Constantinople.
 The Egyptian elite may be described as 'notionally' Turkish speaking because while Ali's grandson Ismail Pasha, who took over power in Egypt, spoke Turkish and could not speak Arabic, Arabic rapidly became widely used in the army and administration in the following decades, until under the Khedive Ismail Arabic was made the official language of government, with Turkish being confined only to correspondence with the Sublime Porte.
 The term al-turkiyyah alth-thaniya (التركية الثانية) meaning 'second Turkiyyah' was used in Sudan to denote the period of Anglo-Egyptian rule (1899–1956).